syncfusion-content/javascript-docs/js/Localization.md

 {% endhighlight %}

-The Syncfusion components can be localized on two basis,

-* Built-in localized words
-* Applying the user-defined localized words collection.

 ### Use of Built-in localized words in the DatePicker control

-The date formats, day names and month names are automatically translated into the specific culture based on the culture-code assigned to the **locale** property, as these date related common conversions are processed as built-in within the source.
+The date formats, day names and month names are automatically translated into the specific culture based on the culture-code assigned to the **locale** property, as these dates related common conversions are processed as built-in within the source.
 Here, the above code will render the DatePicker control in **German** culture, as shown below,
 ![](/js/Localization_images/Localization_img1.png)

-#### Example 1: Defining locale property in the DatePicker control using built-in localized texts - Static
+#### Example 1: Defining locale property in the DatePicker control

-Refer the **JavaScript Control Initialization** document for creating a HTML page with Syncfusion components from the link [here](/js/control-initialization).
-The very first requirement to localize the DatePicker control into **de-DE** culture is to refer the **ej.culture.de-DE.min.js** file in your HTML application, which will be available in the location mentioned in the above note section.

-Define the **locale** property for the DatePicker control with the appropriate **culture-code [de-DE]** as shown below,
+Refer the same steps mentioned in the previous example – as it is applicable for this **DataPicker** sample too, where only the control initialization needs to be done for **DataPicker** control and **locale** with the appropriate **culture-code [de-DE]** as shown below,

 {% highlight html %}